 One way to disinfect the rainwater is through the use of ultraviolet (UV) light.
-This method has been used for almost a century in Europe and now it has become popular in the United States.
+This method has been used for almost a century in Europe, and now it has become popular in the United States.

 With the UV light method, the water will pass first in a filtration system.
 If the water didn’t pass through the filters, the pathogens will cast shadows in the flowing water and enable the live organisms to pass through unharmed.

-Make sure to replace the UV light bulb after 12 months or 9,000 hours whichever comes first
+Make sure to replace the UV light bulb after 12 months or 9,000 hours, whichever comes first.

 Filters and Disinfection

-Aside from the filter, it will also require a disinfection process to create a quality drinking water.
+Aside from the filter, it will also require a disinfection process to create quality drinking water.
 Some of the disinfection processes are UV light, chlorination, ozonization, and membrane filtration.

-Chlorine has been used for many years as a disinfectant for many public water systems in the schools or communities.
+Chlorine has been used for many years as a disinfectant for many public water systems in schools or communities.

 To disinfect rainwater, you can have 2.3 fluid ounces of chlorine per 1,000 gallons of water.
 It also depends on the quantity of water, temperature, and pH level.
-Meanwhile, if you wish to still use chlorine but would like to reduce its harm, you can do the following:
+Meanwhile, if you wish to use chlorine still but would like to reduce its harm, you can do the following: